dev-cetera/df_localization/README.md

 }
 ```

-## Example - Translating From Langauge Files:
+## Example - Translating From language Files:

 This method allows you to manually translate text and store translations in language files (JSON or YAML).
 It's ideal for scenarios where you want full control over translations or need to work offline without relying on external services.